-Following the adoption of the 2002 Local Plan, it was clear that there were some anomalies in the existing Green Belt and urban/settlement area boundaries, this has led the Council to carry out a review of the Green Belt boundaries within the District.
+A consideration of the Green Belt boundaries set out in the 2002 Local Plan, identified that there were some anomalies in the existing Green Belt and urban/settlement area boundaries.
+This has led the Council to carry out a review of the Green Belt boundaries within the District.